There is no such thing as a safe pit bull

 If I had an e-mail list of every responsible voter in the Miami-Dade area, I would write to each and every one of them from my perspective as a former Miami Beach police officer, staunch advocate for public safety, and resident of Miami-Dade county for most of my life, concerning the stealth attempt now before the Miami-Dade legislature to repeal the county pit bull ban in effect since 1989.

-Miami-Dade legislators Bruno A. Barreiro and Sally Heyman quietly introduced their repeal bill, to be taken up by the county legislature on Wednesday, October 5, just four years after the citizens of Miami-Dade County in August 2012 upheld the county’s longstanding, well-grounded ordinance at the ballot box by almost a two-to-one margin.
+Miami-Dade legislators Bruno A. Barreiro and Sally Heyman quietly introduced their repeal bill, orginally to have been taken up by the county legislature on Wednesday, October 5, and now deferred to November 15 because of Tropical Storm Michael, just four years after the citizens of Miami-Dade County in August 2012 upheld the county’s longstanding, well-grounded ordinance at the ballot box by almost a two-to-one margin.

 Pit bull advocates from all over the U.S. threw money and noise into the repeal campaign, but lost to sanity and public safety even though they faced no organized opposition.

 Across the U.S. and around the world a bloody battle is emerging between well-funded pit bull advocates and those of us who believe the public and other animals have a right to walk in our own neighborhoods and feel personally secure and safe from dangerous dogs.
 The blood, it must be noted, is shed mostly by the 30-40 humans per year who are killed by pit bulls, the 600 to 700 who are disfigured by pit bulls, the tens of thousands of others who are bitten by pit bulls, and the 40,000 or more other pets, livestock, and wild animals who are killed each year by pit bulls running amok.